Sidd2209/Buddy/DEPLOYMENT.md

 - **Paid Plans**: Starting from $7/month for better performance
 - **Bandwidth**: Free tier includes 750 hours/month

-Your FreeTalk application should now be live and accessible to users worldwide! 🎉
+Your Buddy application should now be live and accessible to users worldwide! 🎉